ISEAL Global Sustainability Symposium 2026

 Producers policy and practice

-The ISEAL Global Sustainability Symposium convenes producers, policymakers, businesses and sustainability leaders to advance the role of credible and resilient systems in driving sustainability action.
-It provides sustainability systems and their adopters space for open dialogues about key trends, challenges, shared solutions and shape the discourse in the field.
+The ISEAL Global Sustainability Symposium convened producers, policymakers, businesses and sustainability leaders to advance the role of credible and resilient systems in driving sustainability action.
+It provided sustainability systems and their adopters space for open dialogues about key trends, challenges, shared solutions and shaped the discourse in the field.

-The 2026 Symposium will focus on the theme of supply chain resilience.
+The 2026 Symposium focused on the theme of supply chain resilience.

 Supply chain resilience in a changing world